hemendumaji/Terraform-Mini-Project/README.md

 terraform init
 ```

-This command downloads the AWS provider and sets up the working environment for Terraform.
+This command will download the necessary provider plugins and set up the working environment.

-### Step 6: Validate the Configuration
+#### Step 4: Validate the Configuration

-Before applying the configuration, it's a good practice to validate it:
+Before applying the configuration, validate it by running:

 ```bash
 terraform plan
 ```

-This command shows the actions that Terraform will take to create the resources.
+This command will display the actions Terraform will take to create the resources.

-### Step 7: Deploy the Infrastructure
+#### Step 5: Deploy the Infrastructure

-Deploy the EC2 instance by running:
+To create the EC2 instance, run the following command:

 ```bash
 terraform apply
 ```

-Type `yes` when prompted to confirm the deployment.
+When prompted, type `yes` to confirm the deployment.

-### Step 8: Verify the Deployment
+#### Step 6: Verify the Deployment

-After the deployment completes, you can verify the creation of the EC2 instance by logging into the AWS Management Console and navigating to the EC2 dashboard.
+After the deployment completes, verify the creation of the EC2 instance by logging into the AWS Management Console and navigating to the EC2 dashboard.

-### Step 9: Clean Up Resources
+#### Step 7: Clean Up Resources

-When you're done, you can remove the created resources by running:
+When you no longer need the resources, you can clean them up by running:

 ```bash
 terraform destroy